NickF502/Projects/README.md

-A Repository containing all of my projects, both academic and personal
+A repository containing all of my projects, both academic and personal